Marian Roalfe Cox

-Marian Roalfe Cox (30 August 1860 – 1916) was an English folklorist who pioneered studies in Morphology for the fairy tale Cinderella.
+Marian Emily Roalfe Cox (30 August 1860 – 30 November 1916) was an English folklorist who pioneered studies in Morphology for the fairy tale Cinderella.

 Biography

-Cox was born in London.
+Marian Roalfe Cox was born in London.
 She joined the Folklore Society of Britain in 1888, and became an Honorary Member in 1904.
 In 1893, on a commission from the society, Cox produced Cinderella: Three Hundred and Forty-Five Variants of Cinderella, Catskin and, Cap O' Rushes, Abstracted and Tabulated with a Discussion of Medieval Analogues and Notes, a seminal work in the study of Cinderella, introduced by Andrew Lang.
 She also wrote An Introduction to Folk-Lore (1895).
-She died in 1916, after years of fragile health and solitude.
+She died on 30 November 1916 of pneumonia due to influenza, after years of fragile health and solitude.
 She led "an uneventful life, but rich in interests—musical, literary, and scientific," wrote Charlotte Sophia Burne in a tribute.

 Cox's Cinderella typology

 Prior to anthologization and folklore indices, Cox identified five broad types: